 Triple pane windows: cons

-The first and most substantial negative for triple pane windows is the increased cost.
-Because of the additional pane of glass and more complex construction and installation, you can expect to pay at least 10 to 15% more for triple pane than double pane windows.
+- Increased cost: Because of the additional pane of glass and more complex construction and installation, you can expect to pay at least 10 to 15% more for triple pane than double pane windows.
 The Family Handyman estimates that it can take a homeowner up to 30 years or more to fully recoup this amount through energy savings and payments.

 If you’re considering upgrading to triple pane windows, these pros and cons should help you to make your decision.
 As far as energy efficiency and soundproofing are concerned, three panes are most definitely better than one—or even two.
 As a consumer, you can make an educated decision based on the facts about triple pane windows and your at-home budget.